 So how can both sides avoid this dilemma?
 We list three simple tips to help your e-mails to reach the intended recipients and also in reverse so that you do not miss any beneficial e-mails directed to you and your business.

 Make sure to send your e-mails from an e-mail account and not from a newsletter or third-party software account.
 Newsletter and third-party software programmes have generated ‘from’ e-mails that get flagged by regular e-mail inboxes, which know that the origins are from a mailing list.
 Due to this, they can automatically end up in the spam/junk folder.

 2. Scan your spam/junk folders

 From time to time you should open these folders and glance over their contents.
-Do be careful to open anything that looks overtly suspicious.
-But if any of the e-mail previews show that they are addressed to you (i.e. Hi John, My name is . . .), these have a safer and more personalised feel to them and are worth (cautious) attention.
+Do be careful to open anything that looks overly suspicious.
+But if any of the e-mail previews show that they are addressed to you (i.e. Hi John, My name is . . .), these have a safer and more personalized feel to them and are worth (cautious) attention.

 3. Try an alternative e-mail route

-Most businesses (yours included) are likely to have more than one e-mail address with which to receive mail i.e. [email protected] and [email protected] etc. If you send an e-mail to the ‘info’ address and have no luck in terms of a reply, try sending the e-mail again to the ‘enquiries’ address.
-Likewise when scanning your spam/junk folders, do not restrict yourself to just the e-mail address that you use (e.g. ‘info’); but also be sure to check your alternate e-mails such as ‘enquiries.’
+Most businesses (yours included) are likely to have more than one e-mail address with which to receive mail, i.e. info@ and enquiries@ etc. If you send an e-mail to the ‘info’ address and have no luck in terms of a reply, try sending the e-mail again to the ‘enquiries’ address.
+Likewise, when scanning your spam/junk folders, do not restrict yourself to just the e-mail address that you use (e.g. ‘info’); but also be sure to check your alternate e-mails such as ‘enquiries.’